Wax is applied to the leg

 Source: Elina Fairytale/pexels

-At Sanft und Schön in Berlin Mitte we work with a special one diode laser-Technology that reaches three different wavelengths (755 nm, 808 nm, 1064 nm) with one handpiece.
-In contrast to classic laser treatments, which only work smoothly on dark hair on light skin, the high-performance laser modules of diode laser technology guarantee an effective, gentle treatment that can be used on all skin and hair types.
-Thanks to the variable wavelength Hair follicles in different skin depths as well as different Skin types can be reached and permanently destroyed without affecting the surrounding tissue.
+At Sanft und Schön in Berlin Mitte, we work with a special diode laserThis technology achieves three different wavelengths (755 nm, 808 nm, 1064 nm) with a single handpiece.
+Unlike classic laser treatments, which only work smoothly on dark hair and light skin, the high-performance laser modules of diode laser technology guarantee an effective, gentle treatment suitable for all skin and hair types.
+Thanks to the variable wavelength, Hair follicles at different skin depths as well as different Skin types can be reached and permanently destroyed without affecting the surrounding tissue.

-The 755 nm wavelength (also Alexandrite laser called) has a strong melanin absorption and is therefore particularly suitable for superficial, light or thin hairs.
+The 755 nm wavelength (also Alexandrite laser (called) has a strong melanin absorption and is therefore particularly suitable for superficial, light or thin hairs.

 Permanent hair removal methods